rahul-vinayak/address-book/README.md

 I have pretty much used a TDD approach and the acceptance criteria of the task are put in as test cases in the file "parserTest.java".

-Fell free to get any clarifications or if you face issues in executing the program contact me at rahul_vinayak@hotmail.com
+Feel free to get any clarifications or if you face issues in executing the program contact me at rahul_vinayak@hotmail.com